AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md

 1. Your Workfront administrator can ensure that you have the correct URL.
 1. On the login screen, enter your username and password.

-   Your username and password are typically&nbsp;your network user name and password, which you use for all your applications.
+   Your username and password are typically your network user name and password, which you use for all your applications.
 If you forgot your password or your user name, use the tools provided in your environment for resetting them, or contact your Workfront administrator.

-   The look and feel of your login screen changes depending on what SSO solution you use and the way it was configured by your Workfront administrator.&nbsp;
+   The look and feel of your login screen changes depending on what SSO solution you use and the way it was configured by your Workfront administrator.

 1. Complete your login.